liudonghua123/composite-idclass/README.md

 introduce the object of the Department class available in mapped class Employee.
 Employees belong to that department will fetch to the declared set.

-I’ll conclude my blog by presenting final output when I request department by its composite Id and Employee By its composite Id.
+I'll conclude my blog by presenting final output when I request department by its composite Id and Employee By its composite Id.

 **Request: Department by Id**